-Penn Engineering has dual degree agreements with several of Penn's other schools, including the Wharton School.
-Students interested in these programs should refer to Penn Engineering's Graduate Student Handbook for more information and instructions on how to apply.
-Students should note that some programs require separate applications for their respective programs before approving the dual degree and may not show preference for current Penn students in their admissions process.
+Penn Engineering has a dual degree agreement with the University of Pennsylvania Carey Law School.
+MEAM students interested in this program should refer to Penn Engineering's Graduate Student Handbook for more information and instructions on how to apply.
+Students should note that this program may require separate applications for the respective program(s) before approving the dual degree.
+The Carey Law School may not show preference for current Penn students in its admissions process.

 Students interested in doing a Dual Degree with a program not listed in the Penn Engineering Graduate Student Handbook have the option to do an uncoordinated dual degree, but this is the equivalent of simply doing a second Master's degree.
-Students will need to independently apply to the other program.
+Students will need to independently apply to both programs.